 Saying goodbye to a loved one is painful, but not being able to do it personally brings deeper and long-lasting pain.
-It's difficult to lose someone, but losing that person during COVID19 is a different story.
+It's difficult to lose someone, but losing that person during COVID-19 is a different story.
 Yes, she was taken away from us in the midst of a pandemic.
-Don't get me wrong: she didn't have COVID19 and died of natural causes.
+Don't get me wrong: she didn't have COVID-19 and died of natural causes.

 Grandma’s world revolved around her husband, kids, and grandchildren.
 She was loving but a little traditional, in the sense that she was strict and protective.
-She never wanted to sit around and do nothing, no matter how old she was.
+She never wanted to sit around doing nothing, no matter how old she was.
 She also had an exceptional memory, recalling everyone's name and even the latest neighborhood gossip.

-Having been raised by her, I've always pictured myself standing by her side when her time comes.
+Having been raised by her, I've always pictured myself standing by her side when her time came.
 I would attend to her needs just like what she did when I was young.
 I would hold her hands and say my final thank you before she closed her eyes.
 Sad to say, she left the world without most of her loved ones.
 We had to see her go from afar.
 The pandemic forced us to grieve from a distance.

 Everything happened quickly.
-One moment she was in our old house waiting for our homecoming and the next thing you knew she was in a coffin surrounded by flowers and candles.
+One moment she was in our old house waiting for our homecoming, and the next thing you knew, she was in a coffin surrounded by flowers and candles.
 The truth is there are still times when I forget that she is already gone.
 In my mind, she is just in our old house doing her daily chores.

 As I look at our old photos, I cannot help but feel overwhelmed by the memories they bring.
 I can almost feel her calloused hands touching my arm when she wants to get my attention.
-I can still smell all those delicious snacks she cooked every afternoon which I always looked forward to eating.
+I can still smell all those delicious snacks she cooked every afternoon, which I always looked forward to eating.

 My heart ached as I realized my new reality.
 The rice field is gone.
-Our old house is gone and now grandma is also gone.
+Our old house is gone, and now grandma is also gone.
 Only the orange sky and her memories remain.

-I waited for the ache in my heart to subside, but it didn’t so I allowed myself to drown in sadness.
+I waited for the ache in my heart to subside, but it didn’t, so I allowed myself to drown in sadness.
 When the sky turned dark, I finally found the courage to whisper, “Thank you.
 Till we meet again, grandma.”

-We’ve all experienced pain and loss at some point of our lives.
+We’ve all experienced pain and loss at some point in our lives.
 Moving forward after the death of a loved one is incredibly difficult.
 Each passing day is filled with longing and sadness, but life has to go on.
 We have to accept that death is an inevitable fact of life that we must all face.

 We can continue their legacy by using the lessons we learned from them as an inspiration for us to live a more meaningful life.
 Saying goodbye doesn't mean that we have forgotten about them or that our relationship is over.
-Time will pass and many things will change, but their memories will live on in our hearts and minds forever.
+Time will pass, and many things will change, but their memories will live on in our hearts and minds forever.